Home » Health & Fitness » Journaling Prompts for Anxiety

 5. What boundaries can I set to protect my energy?

-Expressive Writing Journaling Prompts for Anxiety
+Expressive Writing Journaling Prompts

 1. Write a poem about how I feel when I’m anxious.